 Test the new Canopy installation:

 You should see the following confirmation text:

 or, if you installed to a Python virtual environment:

 Virtual environment is ready to launch by "source env/bin/activate"

-After seeing the above text, a virtual Python environment has been set up in ./env.
+After this, a virtual Python environment has been set up in ./env directory.

 To exit the environment: